microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Commerce Academy/commerce headquarters.md

 ---
 # {{ page.title }}

-Let's begin Unit 1 of Commerce Academy with an introduction to Dynamics 365 Commerce followed by a series configurations in Commerce Headquarters.
+Let's begin the Commerce Academy with an introduction to Dynamics 365 Commerce followed by a series of configurations in Commerce Headquarters.
 In addition to the presentations below, you could also leverage the lab document provided at the home page of this academy.

 {% include series.md